All Living Fear

-North joined the Mike Westbrook Uncommon Orchestra in 2014 they released the album 'A Bigger Show' produced by Jon Hiseman in 2016.
+North joined the Mike Westbrook Uncommon Orchestra in 2014 they released the album A Bigger Show produced by Jon Hiseman in 2016.
 North Released his debut solo album Stimm THINKING? still DREAMING in 2017 on Dangernoise records.

-In a post to Facebook on 10 December 2016 the band announced a reunion of the mid 90s duo format of Matthew North and Andrew Racher to play live for the band's 25th anniversary.
+In a post to Facebook on 10 December 2016 the band announced a reunion of the mid-1990s duo format of Matthew North and Andrew Racher to play live for the band's 25th anniversary.

 On 11 November 2017, All Living Fear performed with Paul Roe (bass guitar) and Michael Webb (guitar).
-This is now regarded as the current line up.
+This is now regarded as the current lineup.